Getting to Avoriaz

 - Geneva Airport to Avoriaz: 100 km; about 1 hour, 45 minutes drive.

 - Chambery Airport to Avoriaz: 165 km; about 2 hours, 10 mins drive.

 - Grenoble-Isere Airport to Avoriaz: 222 km; about 2 hours 35 mins drive.

 - Lyon St Exupery Airport to Avoriaz : 217 km; about 2 hours, 30 minutes drive.

-Avoriaz is a car-free resort, so it tends to more convenient and cheaper to get there from the airport by a transfer service rather than driving yourself.
-Most transfer services take you to the Les Prodains Cable Car outside Morzine, which is normally a quicker way to reach the centre of the resort than driving up the final twisty mountain road to the official Welcome Point on its edge (you’re not allowed to drive beyond this).
-There are special electric taxis and horse drawn sleighs to take you from the Welcome Point or the Cable Car station to your accommodation, but you usually won’t need them – Avoriaz is very compact.
+Avoriaz is a car-free resort, so it tends to be easier and cheaper to get there from the airport by a transfer service rather than hiring a car and having to leave it outside the resort in an official car park.
+Most transfer services take you to the Les Prodains Lift outside Morzine, which stays open until late at night, and from where a cable car whisks you into Avoriaz.
+This is usually quicker than driving up the final twisty mountain road to the official Welcome Point on the edge of the Avoriaz (you’re not allowed to drive beyond this).
+There are special electric taxis and horse drawn sleighs to take you from the Welcome Point or the Cable Car station to your accommodation, but you may not need them because Avoriaz is very compact.